About us

 Public Engagement

-The “Worth More Alive” campaign, launched by WCP in partnership with DNPW and the Zambian Airports Corporation, uses life-size animal sculptures and informative posters to raise public awareness of wildlife crime, engaging travelers at airports about the importance of wildlife protection.
+The “Worth More Alive” campaign, launched by WCP in partnership with DNPW and the Zambian Airports Corporation, uses life-size animal sculptures and informative posters to provide public information on wildlife crime, informing travelers at airports about the importance of wildlife protection.

 Pioneering Pangolin Rehabilitation